18F/javascript-lessons/advanced/README.md

 Find a realistic example that proves that foldl is not the same as foldr.

+###ParseASentence

+Write a functiont that converts a sentence to an array of tokens, where the words are tokens, and simple punctuation marks like commmas and periods are also tokens.

 ###FunLanguageProcessing.

+Parse and reknit sentences.

 Write a function name *hemingway* that takes a sentence which as compound and returns two sentences.
 Write a function *jackson* that takes two simple sentences and returns a compound